Ricky Hatton: Hatton vs. Castillo

 Hatton was forced to relinquish his IBF title again on 10 February to be able to fight Castillo.
 The fight was held on 23 June 2007, at the Thomas & Mack Center in Paradise, Nevada.
 In round four, Hatton landed a "perfect" left hook to the liver, which put Castillo to the canvas.
-Hatton later claimed that four of Castillo's ribs were broken with this one punch.
+Hatton later said that four of Castillo's ribs were broken with this one punch.
 Unable to stand up, Castillo was counted out for the first time in his career.

 Return to welterweight

 Hatton vs. Mayweather Jr.

-Hatton agreed to terms on 27 July for an 8 December 2007 welterweight fight with Floyd Mayweather Jr. which was considered to be the biggest welterweight fight since the 1999 clash between Oscar De La Hoya and Puerto Rican legend Tito Trinidad.
+Hatton agreed to terms on 27 July for an 8 December 2007 welterweight fight with Floyd Mayweather Jr. which was considered to be the biggest welterweight fight since the 1999 clash between Oscar De La Hoya and Tito Trinidad.
 The MGM Grand Garden Arena in Las Vegas was announced as the venue on 17 August 2007.
 The fight was agreed to less than three months after Mayweather had said he planned to retire following a victory over Oscar De La Hoya.
 Hatton was able to bring the fight to Mayweather in the early rounds.
 In the 1st round, Hatton caught Mayweather with a left jab which knocked Mayweather off balance.
 His constant pressure appeared to make Mayweather uncomfortable at first.
 In the third round, Mayweather landed a right that cut Hatton above the right eye.

 In round six, referee Joe Cortez took a point away from Hatton after he appeared to hit Mayweather on the back of the head while Mayweather was rested between the ropes.
 However, the punch was revealed to have hit the rope rather than Mayweather's head, but Hatton was warned for punching behind the head on numerous occasions before the deduction.
-Hatton became angry at the referee's decision to deduct a point and turned his back on him.
-Hatton later claimed he was angered by the referee, which caused him to lose his calm and contributed to his downfall.
+Hatton became infuriated at the referee's decision to deduct a point and turned his back on him.
+Hatton later said he was angered by the referee, which caused him to lose his calm and contributed to his downfall.
 Hatton was able to hold his own until round eight, when Mayweather began to adapt to Hatton and started counterattacking.
 Mayweather knocked Hatton down to the mat in round ten.
 Hatton got up, but Mayweather quickly resumed his attack, resulting in Joe Cortez putting a stop to the fight and Hatton's corner threw in the towel.
 Official scorecards read 88–82, 89–81, and 89–81 at the time of stoppage, all in favour of Mayweather.
-The fight received large amounts of publicity, with both fighters promoting the fight heavily.